larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Area directors are expected to resolve conflicts as described here and in {{appeals}}.
-The IESG is responsible for appointing and oversseeing the moderation team, and approving guidance provided by that team.
+The IESG is responsible for appointing and oversseeing the moderator team, and approving guidance provided by that team.

 ## Non-IETF Communication Channels And Private Communications Excluded